craftcms/docs/docs/commerce/1.x/docs/payment-gateways.md

 WorldPay is an offsite payment gateway.
 You must make some changes in your WorldPay Merchant Admin Interface before it will work correctly:

 - Log into your WorldPay Merchant Admin Interface
-- Under Installations, click Setup next to your Installation ID
+- Under “Installations”, click Setup next to your Installation ID
-- In the Payment Response URL field, enter `<wpdisplay item=MC_callback>`
+- In the “Payment Response URL” field, enter `<wpdisplay item=MC_callback>`
-- Make sure the Payment Response enabled? option is enabled
+- Make sure the “Payment Response enabled?” option is enabled
-- Make sure the Enable the Shopper Response option is enabled
+- Make sure the “Enable the Shopper Response” option is enabled
-- In the Payment Response password field, choose a password, and record this in your Craft Commerce payment method settings
+- In the “Payment Response” password field, choose a password, and record this in your Craft Commerce payment method settings
-- In the MD5 secret for transactions field, choose a password, and record this in your Craft Commerce payment method settings
+- In the “MD5 Secret for Transactions” field, choose a password, and record this in your Craft Commerce payment method settings
 - In your Craft Commerce payment method settings, set the “Signature Fields” setting to `instId:amount:currency:cartId`

 # Authorize.net

-The Authorize.net omnipay driver offers a more modern AIM xml based gateway (On-Site), as well as the SIM (Off-site) redirect-based gateway.
+The Authorize.net omnipay driver offers a more modern AIM xml based gateway (onsite), as well as the SIM (offsite) redirect-based gateway.

 When configuring the AIM gateway, use the following endpoints: